lerrua/lerrua.github.com/source/_posts/2016-03-17-getting-started-with-data-science.markdown

 <!--more-->

 Data Science has gained a lot of market strength in recent years, a hitherto academic market now draws attention of large companies and startups.
-Who here does not know someone on Linkedin that was a software engineer or Developer and after now became a Data Analyst or Data Scientist?
+Who here does not know someone on Linkedin that was a Software Engineer or Developer and now became a Data Analyst or Data Scientist?
 It is a new wave of professionals with experience in programming languages like Python, R, Scala, Java along with experience or academic training in areas of mathematics, such as statistics.

 Attending talks in the Python community events and motivated by good friends who already work in the area, I decided to invest in this field and in October last year started some courses on my own.